UBCAni/OnigiriWP/readme.txt

 = Does this theme support any plugins? =

-ubcani includes support for WooCommerce and for Infinite Scroll in Jetpack.
+OnigiriWP includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==